 In summer everyone is all BEACHES, PARTIES, VACATIONS!!!
-And as a writer you are just staring out your window at all the little kids as they carry their noodles and go off to the pool, and you’re just sitting there indoors.
+And as a writer you are just staring out your window at all the little kids carrying their noodles as they go off to the pool, and you’re just sitting there indoors.
 Writing.

-You feel a little like you might be judged.
+You feel a little like you might be being judged.

 But no longer!
 It’s autumn.
-Now it’s cold, rainy, and cloudy and no one is going to blame you if you don’t go outside.
+Now it’s cold, rainy, cloudy, and no one is going to blame you for staying inside.

-Autumn is also the season of great literary importance.
+Autumn is also a season of great literary importance.
 September 22 is the birthday of Frodo and Bilbo Baggins, and it is also when Frodo set off with his companions for Rivendell.

 Did someone say pumpkin spice??

-While writers will unabashedly chug down large amounts of tea and coffee any day of the year, during fall it is now both fashionable and practical.
+While writers will unabashedly chug down large amounts of tea and coffee any day of the year, during fall it’s now both fashionable and practical.

 It’s cold and grey, and nothing says have a warm beverage more than a blustery day.